Seal of Biliteracy: History and eligibility

 The SoBL was first developed in California in 2008 by Californians Together and was implemented in 2010 along with Velázquez Press.
 In 2011, legislation creating a California State Seal of Biliteracy was passed.
 Since then, it has been adopted by multiple states, and each state has established its own award criteria.
 It is only awarded to students in the public school system; students in private schools are generally not eligible.
-The Global Seal of Biliteracy, which was founded in 2018 by Avant Assessment, fills the gaps by offering a language credential to anyone who meets the award criteria.
 The SoBL has been adopted into legislature in multiple states and the District of Columbia, however elements defined as barriers to success by students include a lack of awareness of the Seal and the assessment exams needed to obtain the Seal.
 Many students expressed a lack of awareness and preparedness until their senior year of high school, and this made them ineligible for the seal.
 Research suggests that successful programs implement benchmark testing and provide Seal of Biliteracy program information on school websites.